 “I wish I had recognised the importance of making a Will sooner.
 A small investment then could have saved me months of trying to find answers on my own,” says Sue.

 “Make a Will.
 I can’t stress this enough.
 Just do it today.”

 So if you’re ready to write your Will, where do you start?

-“Here at Maurice Blackburn we see too many people who face issues because a loved one died without a Will or left a Will that had not been properly prepared,” he says.
+We see too many people who face issues because a loved one died without a Will or left a Will that had not been properly prepared.